Students: Middle & High School

 High School Camp:

 Phones are allowed at camp because there are so many positive uses, like communicating with leaders and other students and sharing fun experiences on social media.
 However, we will not tolerate any behaviors on phones that hurt another person or include inappropriate content.
-We will also be eliminating the use of cell phones during overnight hours, which will feel similar to a rule like “Keep your phone in the kitchen overnight and not in your bedroom”.
-We will have lockable pouches that students will put their phones in, lock, and then keep with them throughout the night.
-In the morning, the pouches will be unlocked and phones can be used throughout the day.
-If your student can’t follow this policy, we are asking that students please leave phones at home.
-We are going to ask that students leave their tablets, laptops, and gaming systems that connect to the internet at home.
-This will be a weekend to unplug!
-Contact information for Mike Lee and small group leaders will be provided prior to camp departure.
+We will also eliminate the use of cell phones during overnight hours.
+It will be similar to a “keep your phone in the kitchen overnight and not in your bedroom” kind of rule.

-What if there is an emergency and I need to get in contact with a staff member immediately?
+What if there is an emergency and I need to get in contact a staff member immediately?

 We have a 24/7 emergency number during camp that will go straight to Taylor Nelson-Ward, the Camp Operations Director.
 You can call or text 224-512-2083.